 Create Vinegar and Water Solution

-If you want an instant way to eliminate, the small maggots or insects swarming in your trash can, seek brands that contain permethrin.
+If you want an instant way to eliminate the small maggots or insects swarming in your trash can, seek brands that contain permethrin.
 Insecticides containing permethrin are effective in getting rid of all the cockroaches, maggots and other pests that you never wanted to see teeming in your bins.
 Given that it’s a chemical, it’s important to use it with caution.

 Only recommended for outdoor purposes, spraying ammonia in your trash bins is a sure way to eradicate pests.
-Not only this gas can ward off the raccoons but can also kill the cockroaches within minutes.
+Not only can this gas ward off the raccoons but can also kill the cockroaches within minutes.
 In using it, mix one-part ammonia with one-part water then spray it to your garbage bins.
-Make sure to shut your doors and windows before spraying as it has a pungent smell.
+Make sure to shut your doors and windows before spraying, as it has a pungent smell.

 Regularly Clean Your Garbage Bins

 The small critters manifesting in your garbage bins mostly have a short lifespan yet reproduce rapidly.
 When you don’t take preventive measures such as cleaning your rubbish bins, these pests will probably return after a few days or weeks.
 You can use hot soapy water and then scrub the nook and cranny of your trash cans― keeping all the bugs away for good.

 There’s no point in cleaning your garbage bins regularly if there are holes or cracks in it.
 Pests and bugs will still proliferate as garbage bins offer protection, habitat and rubbish or leftovers as food for them.
 Either way, you can repair or replace the crack to end pests infesting your waste.